-- The segment results are arrived at after the deduction from revenue of gas consumption, depreciation and amortization expense, personnel costs, repairs and maintenance, other expenses, other gains and losses and impairment losses and including other income (excluding dividend from equity instruments at FVTOCI) before inter-segment elimination. - Finance costs have been allocated among the segments for the additional information to the CODM, but are not considered to arrive at the segment results.
+- The segment results are arrived at after the deduction from revenue of gas consumption, depreciation and amortisation expense, personnel costs, repairs and maintenance, other expenses, other gains and losses and impairment losses and including other income before inter-segment elimination. - Finance costs have been allocated among the segments for the additional information to the CODM, but are not considered to arrive at the segment results.
 It represents amounts regularly provided to the CODM but not included in the measurement of segment profit or loss.
 However, the relevant borrowings have been allocated to arrive at the segment liabilities.